 This session is brought to you by Climate Matters in the Newsroom

 Climate change is the biggest and most under-reported story of our time.
 It affects our health, safety, and wallets, but most people are unaware of the connections.
-We’ll discuss climate science, impacts, and solutions; audiences’ interests and concerns; and overcoming challenges facing journalists.
+We discuss climate science, impacts, and solutions; audiences’ interests and concerns; and overcoming challenges facing journalists.
 Discover strategies for reporting meaningful local climate change stories — and learn about free, localized climate reporting resources.

-This workshop will help attendees:
+This workshop helps attendees: